PranaySiddharthBhange/Docker-Metamorphosis-2K24/Docker Containers/Docker Containers.md

 docker inspect my_container
 ```

-These commands form the core of Docker container management.
-Refer to the [official Docker documentation](https://docs.docker.com/) for more details and advanced usage.
+Master these commands for Docker prowess.
+Dive deeper into the Docker sea with the [official Docker documentation](https://docs.docker.com/) for advanced usage. 🚀🐋